Purchase Furniture Journal entry is to record asset purchases.

 The answer depends on the quantitative value, usage, and asset capitalization policy of the Entity that purchases.
 Let’s break it down.

 For example, an entity purchases bookshelves to support the well-being of its employees.
-The monetary value is $5,000, and the value of this Furniture is very immaterial at the entity level.
+The monetary value is $5,000, and this Furniture’s value is immaterial at the entity level.
 Moreover, the asset capitalization policy defines the requirement for capitalizing the asset purchases exceeding $10,000.
-Therefore, if the monetary value and capitalization policy hold good for any purchases, we can go ahead and capitalize such Furniture as an asset.
+Therefore, if the monetary value and capitalization policy hold good for any purchases, we can capitalize on such furniture as an asset.

-If the scenario is contrary, then it’s appropriate to write down the purchases as an expense even though the benefits arising from it last for more than a year.
+If the scenario is contrary, it’s appropriate to record the purchases as expenses even though their benefits last for more than a year.

 Can you capitalize Furniture?

-Yes, Furniture can be capitalized if all the criteria mentioned above (Refer to the above FAQ) are satisfied.
+Yes, Furniture can be capitalized if all criteria (Refer to the above FAQ) are satisfied.

 Also Read: Cash Coverage Ratio